corrode/corrode.github.io/content/blog/cpp-rust-interop/index.md

 As Tyler's experiences illustrate, the benefits of Rust often become most apparent in the "day two operations" of software development – in code reviews, refactoring, and managing complexity.

-{{ next_steps(context="Moving a C++ codebase to Rust?
-Getting the interop boundaries right is exactly the kind of decision that pays off with a second pair of eyes.") }}
+{{ <next_steps context="Moving a C++ codebase to Rust?
+Getting the interop boundaries right is exactly the kind of decision that pays off with a second pair of eyes." /> }}

 ## Recommended Reading